An amazing Xl of players Sir Alex Ferguson allowed to leave Man Utd

 After a successful stint in Italy, Ince controversially returned to the Premier League with Liverpool in 1997 and went on to score 17 goals during his two years on Merseyside.

-The Argentine had another disastrous spell at Chelsea but later won Serie A with Inter Milan and the Copa Libertadores with Estudiantes.
+The Argentine had another less than impressive spell at Chelsea but later won Serie A with Inter Milan and the Copa Libertadores with Estudiantes.

 Ronaldo was the one player on this list that Ferguson was desperate to keep and it’s not hard to see why.

-The forward had established himself as one of best players in the world at Old Trafford, and he couldn’t turn down a dream move to Real Madrid in 2009.
+The forward had established himself as one of the best players in the world at Old Trafford, but he couldn’t turn down a dream move to Real Madrid in 2009.

-In Spain, his game went to a whole new level, scoring 438 goals in 450 appearances and winning two La Liga titles and four Champions Leagues in nine years.
+In Spain, his game went to a whole new level as he scored 438 goals in 450 appearances and won two La Liga titles and four Champions Leagues in nine years.

-He then joined Juventus in 2018 and the 35-year-old has shown no signs of slowing down.
+He then joined Juventus in 2018 and continued to be bloody brilliant.

 Van Nistelrooy’s goalscoring exploits at United couldn’t protect him from Ferguson’s wrath and the striker joined, you guessed it, Real Madrid in 2006.